Batch Policy Learning in Average Reward Markov Decision Processes: Theoretical Results

 \item Let $\F_M = \{f \in \F: J_1(f) \leq M\}$ and $\G_M = \{g \in \G: J_2(g) \leq M\}$.
 There exists $C_1$ and $\alpha \in (0, 1)$ such that for any $\epsilon, M > 0$,

 \end{enumerate}

 \end{assumption}

 \begin{remark} The boundedness assumption on $\F$ and $\G$ are used to simplify the analysis and can be relaxed by truncating the estimators.
 We restrict $f(s^*, a^*) = 0$ for all $f \in \F$ because $\F$ is used to model $\tilde Q^\pi$ and $\tilde H^\pi$, which by definition satisfies $\tilde Q^\pi(s^*, a^*) = 0$ and $\tilde H^\pi(s^*, a^*) = 0$.
 In Section \ref{sec:implemenation}, we show how to shape an arbitrary kernel function to ensure this is satisfied automatically when $\F$ is RKHS.
-The complexity assumption \ref{b6} on $\F$ and $\G$ are satisfied for common function classes, for example RKHS and Sobolev spaces \citep{steinwart2008support,gyorfi2006distribution}. \end{remark}
+The complexity assumption \ref{b6} on $\F$ and $\G$ are satisfied for common function classes, for example RKHS and Sobolev spaces \citep{steinwart2008support,gyorfi2006distribution}.
+Taking the Sobolev spaces as an example, the entropy exponent $\alpha$ will be $p/\tilde q$, where $p$ is the dimension of state-variables and $\tilde q$ is the number of continuous derivatives possessed by the functions in the corresponding space.
+Assumption \ref{b6} is imposed to control the estimation error for two nuisance functions. \end{remark}

 We now introduce the assumption that is used to bound the estimation error of value function uniformly over the policy class.
 Define the projected Bellman error operator: where $\delta^\pi$ is given in (\ref{TDErr}).